Business Statistics

 Teaching methods

-The course includes 20 face-to-face lectures, both theoretical and applied (a number of business cases will be analyzed during the lectures), and a series of hands-on exercises (led by a teaching assistant) using R.
+The course includes 20 face-to-face lectures, both theoretical and applied (a number of business cases will be analyzed during the lectures), and 6 practical lessons (led by a teaching assistant) using R.

 Teaching Resources